starship/starship/docs/de-DE/config/README.md

 ## Odin

-The 'odin' module shows the currently installed version of [Odin](https://odin-lang.org/).
+The `odin` module shows the currently installed version of [Odin](https://odin-lang.org/).
 By default the module will be shown if the current directory contains a `.odin` file.

 ### Optionen